fun things to do with kids in athens greece

 Acropolis in Athens

-As you walk up the zigzag steps to the Propylaia (Propylaea) gateway, keep in mind that the space between the columns was wide enough for horses and chariots to pass through.
-On the right you'll see the Temple of Athena Nike.
-In the Acropolis Museum, check out the marble relief from this temple – the goddess Nike is leaning over to untie her sandal (hmmm, Nike, shoes …)
+Propylaia (Propylaea) – As you walk up the zigzag steps to the gateway, keep in mind that the space between the columns was wide enough for horses and chariots to pass through, as well as crowds in procession.
+On the right you'll see the Temple of Athena Nike, Athena in victory (nike).

 The Parthenon – The Parthenon was dedicated to the goddess Athena Parthenos, and inside the temple stood an immense statue.
-Today you can't go into the Parthenon (and without a roof, there's no darkened inner sanctum (cella), and the statue is long gone), but just imagine what it was like, stepping into the cella, where you would feel bug-like in comparison to Athena, over 35 ft high, covered in ivory and gold, topped by a majestic helmet sprouting horses, holding a tiny victory statue in one hand, and a huge shield in the other.
+Today you can't go into the Parthenon, but just imagine what it was like, stepping into the darkened inner room, where you would feel bug-like in comparison to Athena, over 40 ft high, covered in ivory and gold, topped by a majestic helmet sprouting horses, holding a tiny victory statue in one hand, and a huge shield in the other.

 The Parthenon ruins have a luminous quality – the warm, creamy marble changes color in different lights.
 Count how many sections it takes to make up a Doric column (11 or 12).
 Outside the roped off areas, rub your hands over smooth marble, feel the nubby textures of stones eroded over time, look for swirling patterns in the rocks.